millerk22/emc2-labs/EMC2-Labs-Fall/lab14.rst

 Transition Matrices
 -------------------
 We will be looking at a black bear population.
-This diagram shows the four different groups in the population, *cubs*, *juveniles*, *adults*, and *dead*.
+This diagram shows the four different groups in the population, *cubs*, *juveniles*, *adults*, and *deceased*.

 .. image:: ./_static/black_bear_state.png
    :width: 800

 Population members begin in one stage and transition to other stages.
 The diagram above models transitions from stage to stage on a yearly basis, meaning that we consider an individual to be in a single class for the entirety of a year and possibly changing to another class the next year.

-The transition values—**stasis**, **maturation**, and **fertility**-represent how much of the population moves from one state to another.
+The transition values—**stasis**, **maturation**, and **fertility**—represent how much of the population moves from one state to another.

 * **stasis**, :math:`s_i`: Probability that an individual in state :math:`i` remains in state :math:`i`
 * **maturation**, :math:`m_i`: Probability that an individual in state :math:`i` transitions to state :math:`i+1` (if such next state is possible)
 * **fertility**, :math:`f_i`: Probability that an individual in state :math:`i` produces an offspring in state :math:`1`

 ..
 Note::
-   The dead state acts as an absorbing state where no bear can transition out of it.
+   The deceased state acts as an absorbing state where no bear can transition out of it.
 The probability of death can be inferred by the other parameters as :math:`d_i = 1 - s_i - m_i`.

 We can translate the state diagram shown above to a **transition matrix** which shows the rates of transition between different states.
 Each entry :math:`A_{ij}` corresponds to the average number of individuals that enter into state :math:`i` from a single individual in state :math:`j`: